Improve the Control App Part 2

 print('### Bypass Obstacle Mode - END: SUCCESS! ###')

-Now first test the new obstacle avoidance code by commenting out the function search_for_hat())
+First test the new obstacle avoidance code by commenting out the function search_for_hat())

 from the startRobot()